ezhes/OSXMessageProxy/Pods/GRDB.swift/README.md

 - When you don't need to modify the database, prefer the `read` method, because several threads can perform reads in parallel.

-    The total number of concurrent reads is limited.
-When the maximum number has been reached, a read waits for another read to complete.
+    Reads are generally non-blocking, unless the maximum number of concurrent reads has been reached.
+In this case, a read has to wait for another read to complete.
 That maximum number can be [configured](#databasepool-configuration).

+- Unlike reads, writes are serialized.
+There is never more than a single thread that is writing into the database.

-- Conversely, writes are serialized.
-They don't block reads, but GRDB guarantees `read` closures an immutable view of the last committed state of the database.
+- Reads are guaranteed an immutable view of the last committed state of the database, regardless of concurrent writes.
+This kind of isolation is called "snapshot isolation".

-    :point_up: To provide `read` closures an immutable view of the last executed writing block *as a whole*, use `writeInTransaction` instead of `write`.
+    To provide `read` closures an immutable view of the last executed writing block *as a whole*, use `writeInTransaction` instead of `write`.

 **A database pool needs your application to follow rules in order to deliver its safety guarantees.** Please refer to the [Concurrency](#concurrency) chapter.

 See [Advanced DatabasePool](#advanced-databasepool) for more DatabasePool hotness.

-For a sample code that sets up a database pool on iOS, see [DemoApps/GRDBDemoiOS/Database.swift](DemoApps/GRDBDemoiOS/GRDBDemoiOS/Database.swift), and replace DatabaseQueue with DatabasePool.
+For a sample code that sets up a database pool on iOS, see [DemoApps/GRDBDemoiOS/AppDatabase.swift](DemoApps/GRDBDemoiOS/GRDBDemoiOS/AppDatabase.swift), and replace DatabaseQueue with DatabasePool.

 ### DatabasePool Configuration